 Concert follows a year of mentoring with LPO Composer-in-Residence Brett Dean, workshops and professional development

-This year’s London Philharmonic Orchestra (LPO) Young Composers scheme culminates on Thursday 13 July at 7.30pm at the Southbank Centre’s Queen Elizabeth Hall with its annual Debut Sounds concert, this year entitled Where to Begin?
-The 2022/23 cohort have created five new works inspired by other artforms, guided and conducted by LPO Composer-in-Residence Brett Dean.
+This year’s London Philharmonic Orchestra (LPO) Young Composers scheme culminates on Thursday 14 July at Queen Elizabeth Hall at 7:30pm with its annual Debut Sounds concert.
+This year it is entitled ‘Solo.Tutti.’
+The 2021/22 cohort has created five new concertos for soloists from the main Orchestra, guided and conducted by LPO Composer-in-Residence Brett Dean.

 The LPO is committed to supporting the next generation of orchestral musicians and composers through professional development opportunities.
-The LPO Young Composers scheme specifically aims to find and support the progression of talented orchestral composers, offering a platform to develop their compositional voice and wider industry knowledge, all under the mentorship of the LPO’s Composer-in-Residence.
+LPO Young Composers specifically aims to find and support the progression of talented orchestral composers, offering a platform to develop their compositional voice and wider industry knowledge all under the mentorship of the LPO’s Composer-in-Residence.

-Each composer has benefitted from four one-to-one seminars with Dean; one-to-one sessions with a selection of LPO musicians; a three-hour orchestral workshop in the spring to allow participants to experiment with new ideas, talk to players and receive feedback; professional development sessions and opportunities to engage with artists working with the LPO; and further workshop/rehearsals with the ensemble in the lead-up to the concert.
+Each composer has received four one-to-one seminars with Dean; an exploratory workshop with their soloist; a three-hour orchestral workshop in the Spring to allow participants to experiment with new ideas, talk to players and receive feedback; professional development sessions and opportunities to engage with artists working with the LPO; and further workshop/rehearsals with the ensemble in the lead up to the concert.

-Priority booking for LPO Friends opens at 10am on Tuesday 9 May and general sale will be announced in due course.
-Tickets priced £5 and available via lpo.org.uk or call the Box Office on 020 7840 4242.
+Priority booking opens at 10am on Tuesday 10 May and general sale is from 10am on Wednesday 11 May.
+Tickets are available via lpo.org.uk or call the Box Office on 020 7840 4242.

-The LPO Young Composers programme 2022/23 is generously supported by Allianz Musical Insurance, the Ernst von Siemens Music Foundation, the Garrick Charitable Trust, the Marchus Trust and the Vaughan Williams Foundation.
+The LPO Young Composers programme is generously supported by the Garrick Charitable Trust, the Stanley Picker Trust, the RVW Trust, The Marchus Trust and the Ernest von Siemens Music Foundation.

-The Foyle Future Firsts Development Programme is generously funded by the Foyle Foundation with additional support from the Barbara Whatmore Charitable Trust and The Thriplow Charitable Trust.
+The Foyle Future Firsts Development Programme is generously funded by the Foyle Foundation with addition support from the Barbara Whatmore Charitable Trust and The Thriplow Charitable Trust.